yamaserif/DigFiles/README.md

 - The folder will contain "0 or more folders" OR "0 to 1 file".
 - The extension does not affect the processing.
 - The ActionId is the order of execution in "ascending order in case of case-insensitive string comparison of ordinal numbers".
 (Corresponds to "StringComparer.OrdinalIgnoreCase" in C#.)
+- The VariableId should be an integer value.

 （Note that '《' and '》' should not be written when actually filling in the form. ）
 （The "_《arbitrary character》" can be omitted.）